cwsaylor/cap_bootstrap/README.md

 ## Future Plans

 Version 0.1 uses Ryan's recipes pulled directly from Railscast episode #337 Capistrano Recipes.
 You will always be able to access this version with tag v0.1.

-Future versions will incorporate optional installs such as MySQL, Apache, Phusion Passenger and additional server config such as setting a hostname and installing a firewall.
+Future versions will incorporate optional installs such as MySQL, Apache, Phusion Passenger and additional server config such as setting a hostname.
+Also considering changes to allow deploying multiple apps onto a single server and provisioning Linode slices using their api.

 ## Alternatives